Stop Buying and Start Making Your Own Shaving Cream

 One thing you’ll quickly notice when learning how to make shaving cream at home is that most recipes you’ll find will never produce as thick or foamy of a lather as you’re used to if you’ve been using canned shaving cream all your life.

-However, you’ll be hard-pressed to find almost any all-natural shaving cream that will, and this is due to the fact that extra chemicals are added to the canned screams to make them so foamy.
+However, you’ll be hard-pressed to find almost any all-natural shaving cream that will, and this is due to the fact that extra chemicals are added to the canned screams to make them foam shaving cream.

 The only problem is that these chemicals do nothing to help lubricate your face, which is, after all, the point of using shaving cream.

-Now let’s jump right into how to make homemade shave creams.
+Now let’s jump right into how to make shaving cream.

-How to Make Shaving Cream: 3 DIY Recipes
+How to Make Shaving Cream: 3 DIY Shaving Cream Recipes

 The Classic Lathering Shave Cream